theatre-js/theatre/README.md

 ### Writing/recording tutorials

-If you make tutorials or video content about Theare, tell us to showcase it here :)
+If you make tutorials or video content about Theatre, tell us to showcase it here :)

 ## License